EbinAbraham/Devanagari-Handwritten-Image-Classification/README.md

 <h3>Processing</h3>

 <p ALIGN=JUSTIFY>The image data was processed using CNN.
 The Neural Network contains 12 convolutional layer, 4 max pooling layer and batch normalization was also used for refining the process.
-The total number of parameters used was 536,694, Epochs used was 30.</p>
+The total number of parameters used was 536,694, epochs used was 30, optimizer used was 'adam' and the loss used was 'categorical_crossentropy'.</p>

 ==================================================================================